What is a Principal Investigator (PI)?

 All Post-Doctoral Fellows who have the approval of their Department and the approval of the Dean of the relevant School or College.
 The Post-Doctoral Fellow’s mentor must be included as a Co-PI.

 All Professional Staff who are not also students with the approval of their Department and the approval of the Dean of the relevant School, College, or Vice Chancellor.

 Who is eligible to be a Co-Principal Investigator?

-Anyone eligible to be a PI is also eligible to be a Co-PI.
+Any UMass researcher who is eligible to be a PI is also eligible to be a Co-PI.
 Collaborators from other institutions who do not hold appointments at UMass Amherst may nominally be listed as Co-PIs of a particular sponsored project if they serve as PI of a subcontract; however, non-UMass faculty or staff would not be considered to be co-PIs of UMass.
 Individual collaborators from other institutions may also serve as consultants on sponsored projects, when appropriate, without PI or co-PI status.